 Thanks for having me on.

-Um he sends his regards.
+He sends his regards.

-Busy day here at the White House, but we are completely focused on keeping our promise to the American people, as you heard in that clip from the President to repeal and replace Obamacare, uh and it all starts next week.
+Busy day here at the White House, but we are completely focused on keeping our promise to the American people, as you heard in that clip from the President, to repeal and replace Obamacare.

-Originally it was going to be a bill that was just slightly different from the House bill, but it would ensure lower premiums.
+Originally, it was going to be a bill that was just slightly different from the House bill, but it would ensure lower premiums.

-I know Ted Cruz put forward a terrific amendment that would increase competition, which I think is key to any any process of lowering plans, but we'd also get rid of all the the negative detrimental impacts of Obamacare, and it would open the way for health savings accounts and cooperatives.
+I know Ted Cruz put forward a terrific amendment that would increase competition, which I think is key to any process of lowering plans, but we'd also get rid of all the negative detrimental impacts of Obamacare, and it would open the way for health savings accounts and cooperatives.

 I'm fine with either, but where are we?

-Well, where we are is that they're the first vote that has to pass, and it could come as soon as Tuesday, Sean, is a vote to begin the debate on the floor of the United States Senate.
+Well, where we are is that the first vote that has to pass, and it could come as soon as Tuesday, Sean, is a vote to begin the debate on the floor of the United States Senate.

 And it's called the motion to proceed, right?

-Forty percent of American counties only have one choice left.
+40% of American counties only have one choice left.

 Many counties have no choices.